Semrush Review — All the Pros and Cons

 As with domain analysis, you can do this on a per country level too, which is helpful.

-Getting a keyword overview in Semrush: the dashboard returns keyword ideas in three formats: variations, questions and related keywords.
+Getting a keyword overview in Semrush: the dashboard returns keyword ideas in three formats: variations, questions and ‘strategy’ (related keywords and topics)

 One of the most important metrics returned here is the keyword difficulty score.